Counterfactual Representation Learning with Balancing Weights: METHODOLOGY

-\end{small} The above is a generalization of the PEHE used in previous work \citep{Shalit,GANITE,louizos2017causal} to target populations $g(x)$.
+\end{small} Equation \eqref{eq:pehe_g} is a generalization of the PEHE used in previous work \citep{Shalit,GANITE,louizos2017causal} to target populations $g(x)$.
 In the next section, we propose different weighting schemes and discuss how to reweight the units in the treated and control group to match the same target distribution $g(x)$.